CognizantOpenSource/maqs-dotnet/docs/MAQS_8/MAQS-FAQ.md

 - Human readable and requires a Name, Embedded Perf tests to start at different times, Basically it tells how long the data collection took using this as a stop watch

 ## TestObject
-- Holds test specific objects and available in all Magenic MAQS flavors
+- Holds test specific objects and available in all MAQS flavors

 ## Waits
 - GenericWait.WaitFor waits until exceptions are no longer thrown (calls the function N number of times) or GenericWait.WaitUntil  responds with true / false